 She winked and replied.

 “No, Him, means God is everything, male, female, everything”

-The second was another easy one except again I worried about Dad.
+The second was another easy one except but again I worried about Dad.
 He cursed in Chinese if he had bad luck or stubbed his toe.
-His curses, however, were explained by the good nun as against a Chinese pagan god not covered in Commandment one.
+His curses, however, were explained by the good nun as against a Chinese pagan god not covered in commandment one.